Stability of Linear Set-Membership Filters With Respect to Initial Conditions: An Observation-Information Perspective

-\begin{remark}[Instability Caused by Improper Initial Conditions] If the designer has little information on $\llbracket\mathbf{x}_0\rrbracket$, it would be hard to choose a proper $\llbracket\hat{\mathbf{x}}_0\rrbracket$ to guarantee the stability (see \thmref{thm:Stability Criterion} and \propref{prop:Stability for Observable Systems}).
+\begin{remark}\textbf{\emph{(Instability Caused by Improper Initial Conditions)}} Different from Kalman filtering, the classical linear SMFing framework is not stable for all bounded initial conditions.
+If the designer has little information on $\llbracket\mathbf{x}_0\rrbracket$, it would be hard to choose a proper $\llbracket\hat{\mathbf{x}}_0\rrbracket$ to guarantee the stability w.r.t. the initial condition (see \thmref{thm:Stability Criterion}).
 This motivates us to propose a stability-guaranteed filtering framework without using the knowledge of $\llbracket\mathbf{x}_0\rrbracket$, presented in \secref{sec:Stability-Guaranteed Filtering Inspired by Observation-Information Tower}. \end{remark}